• Home

 Disadvantages of Folding Bike Locks

-Although folding bike locks are more practical than u-locks and chains, it can take a bit longer to lock or unlock your bike as you manoeuvre the plates into position, depending on how busy the bike rack is.
+Although folding bike locks are generally more practical than u-locks and chains, it can take a bit longer to secure your bike as you maneuver the plates into position, depending on how busy the bike rack is.

 And because their construction is more complex, they’re less likely to function as well after they’ve repelled a vigorous attack.
 Damaged rivets or bent plates won’t stop the lock protecting your bike, but they might stop it folding up properly!